HIPERFIT/hiperfit.github.com/_posts/2012-10-12-talk-by-robert-bernecky-on-apex.md

 performance, retargetable APL compiler for serial and parallel computers.

-Bernecky holds a BA in philosophy from SUNY at Buffalo, an MSc in Computer Science from the University of Toronto, and is trying to finish his PhD before his PhD finishes him.
+Bernecky holds a BA in philosophy from SUNY at Buffalo, and an MSc in Computer Science from the University of Toronto.
 He is a member of ACM and IEEE.